 Where the majority of TRX Chest exercises tend to apply the most resistance in a ‘stretched’ chest position (e.g., at the bottom of a Flye), the Suspended Grappler applies a large amount of resistance in the fully contracted position.

-✓ Don’t use your body for momentum, and focus on quality of movement over quantity!
+Higher repetitions work best for these, focus more on the squeeze rather than just busting out as many reps as you can.
+Don’t use your body for momentum, and focus on quality of movement over quantity!

 6 // The TRX Chest Finisher!